 Do you struggle to fully enjoy your daily coffee fix on hot days?
 Then swap your warm and toasty mug for a deliciously cold one instead.
 An iced Spanish latte is a great option for summer.

 Simply prepare your espresso coffee as instructed in the recipe and stir the condensed milk in.
-Now divide this sweet coffee into two tumblers filled with ice cubes and top up each one with the cold milk of your choice.
+Now pour this sweet coffee into a tumbler filled with ice cubes and top up with the cold milk of your choice.
 Use equal amounts of coffee and milk to keep the latte ratio at 1:1

 More coffee drinks to try out